Meet the Group

 PRINCIPLE INVESTIGATOR

 Rachel Carlson (she/her) is an interdisciplinary coastal ecologist who studies the effects of climate change on nearshore organisms and human livelihoods.
 She uses methods from geospatial science, ecology, and social science to research strategies to protect coastal biodiversity and social-ecological systems.
-Rachel is active in environmental policymaking and has worked at the US EPA Office of Water, UN Food and Agriculture Organization, and other policy roles.
-She is the co-Director of the Berkeley Center for Ocean Futures (BeCOF), a research collaborative that aims to advance place-based ocean partnerships between academics and coastal communities.
+Prior to joining Berkeley, Rachel was a Chancellor’s Postdoctoral Fellow at Bodega Marine Lab and completed her PhD at Stanford University.
+She is active in environmental policymaking and has worked at the US EPA Office of Water, UN Food and Agriculture Organization, and other policy roles.
+Rachel is the co-Director of the Berkeley Center for Ocean Futures (BeCOF), a research collaborative that aims to advance place-based ocean partnerships between academics and coastal communities.
 She enjoys running, backpacking, and playing on her East Bay soccer team, Trouble United.

 Farai Divan Patel